awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-cli.md

-# Viewing CloudTrail Events with the AWS CLI<a name="view-cloudtrail-events-cli"></a>
+# Viewing CloudTrail events with the AWS CLI<a name="view-cloudtrail-events-cli"></a>

+**Important**
+As of November 22, 2021, AWS CloudTrail will change how trails can be used to capture global service events\.
+After the change, events created by CloudFront, IAM, and AWS STS will be recorded in the region in which they were created, the US East \(N\.
+Virginia\) region, us\-east\-1\.
+This makes CloudTrail's treatment of these services consistent with that of other AWS global services\.
+To continue receiving global service events outside of US East \(N\.
+Virginia\), be sure to convert *single\-region trails* using global service events outside of US East \(N\.
+Virginia\) into *multi\-region trails*\.
+Also update the region of your `lookup-events` API calls\.
+For more information about updating lookup events, including an example CLI command, see [Looking up events by attribute](#look-up-events-by-attributes) later in this section\.

-You can look up CloudTrail events for the last 90 days using the aws cloudtrail lookup\-events command\. `lookup-events` has the following options:
+You can look up CloudTrail events for the last 90 days using the aws cloudtrail lookup\-events command\.
+The `lookup-events` command has the following options:
 + `--max-results`
 + `--start-time`
 + `--lookup-attributes`